besartelezi/challenge-php-guestbook/README.md

 Quite literally, since I'm sure I will be making **a lot** of forms in the future.
 For now, I'll try to read on as much as possible on how I can store user input on PHP.
 I'm still not sure how to let users their input be shown to other users, so figuring that out is a top priority.

+## When in doubt, write it out!
+The way I see this happening is:
+1. User inputs their information in the form
+2. User sends form data
+3. This form data needs to be transformed into an array/object
+4. User data goes through thr Post class, creating an object called userData
+5. PostLoader class will handle the getting, storing and posting of data